Root lattices and invariant series for plumbed 3-manifolds: Introduction

 \section{Introduction}

-The Witten-Reshetikhin-Turaev (WRT) invariants provide a powerful framework for constructing invariants for links and 3-manifolds.
-The construction uses as input the data of a modular tensor category and the choice of a presentation of the 3-manifold via Dehn surgery on a framed link in the $3$-sphere, with the resulting invariants being independent of this~choice.

-An ongoing pursuit in quantum topology revolves around the categorification of WRT invariants.
+An ongoing pursuit in quantum topology revolves around the categorification of Witten-Reshetikhin-Turaev (WRT) invariants for links and 3-manifolds.
 Recent progress has been made through a physical definition of a new invariant series for 3-manifolds in Gukov-Pei-Putrov-Vafa \cite{gukov2020bps} and Gukov-Manolescu \cite{gukov2021two}.
-This series, usually denoted as $\widehat{Z}(q)$, requires the choice of a $\mathrm{Spin}^c$-structure on the 3-manifolds.
-It arises as the Euler characteristic of a physically-defined homology theory \cite{gukov2017fivebranes, gukov2020bps} and is expected to converge to the WRT invariants in some appropriate limits.
-A mathematical definition of $\widehat{Z}(q)$ is currently available only for negative definite plumbed 3-manifolds \cite{gukov2021two}, and in this case the convergence to the WRT invariants has been recently proven by Murakami \cite{murakami2023proof}.
-The series $\widehat{Z}(q)$ has been refined to include the data of an arbitrary \textit{root lattice} by Park \cite{park2020higher}, with the series from \cite{gukov2020bps, gukov2021two} coinciding with the $A_1$ case.
+This series, usually denoted as $\widehat{Z}_a(q)$, requires the choice of a $\mathrm{Spin}^c$-structure $a$ on the 3-manifolds.
+It is expected to arise as the Euler characteristic of a homology theory currently lacking a mathematical definition and is expected to converge to the WRT invariants in some appropriate limits \cite{gukov2017fivebranes, gukov2020bps}.
+A mathematical definition of $\widehat{Z}_a(q)$ is currently available only for negative-definite plumbed 3-manifolds \cite{gukov2021two}, and in this case the convergence to the WRT invariants has been recently proven in Murakami \cite{murakami2023proof}.
+The series $\widehat{Z}_a(q)$ has been refined to include the datum of an arbitrary \textit{root lattice} by Park \cite{park2020higher}, with the series from \cite{gukov2020bps, gukov2021two} coinciding with the $A_1$ case.